chrismeyersfsu/sosreport-elk/README.md

 ![kibana discover tower](../assets/kibana_tower_discover.png?raw=true)

+### Importing Dashboards

+Dashboards that are useful for SOSReport data are saved in `kibana_saved_objects` in this repository.
+To import them into kibana follow the steps below:
+* Open you kibana dashboard at http://localhost:5601
+* Navigate to `Stack Management -> Saved objects`
+* Click import
+* Drag and drop or select the dashboards from the `kibana_saved_objects` directory
+* Click Import

 ### Use-Case, NGINX 500s

 From a failing nightly run in our jenkins server, I downloaded and extracted